Six Must-See Louisiana World War II Attractions

 Louisiana had a meaningful role in the World War II Allied victory, contributing everything from foot soldiers and commanders to training facilities for tens of thousands of personnel and behind-the-scenes innovators who ultimately affected the war’s outcome.
 Experience these six must-see World War II attractions.

-- National World War II Museum in New Orleans.
-This Smithsonian-affiliated property in the city’s Central Business District is the crown jewel of World War II attractions in the U.S. It was given Congressional designation in 2003 as America’s official World War II museum.
+The National World War II Museum is a Smithsonian-affiliated property in the city’s Central Business District, and the crown jewel of World War II attractions in the U.S. It was given Congressional designation in 2003 as America’s official World War II museum.
 It opened in 2000 as the National D-Day Museum, and it still heavily focuses on the Battle of Normandy and the ultimate liberation of Europe.
 But subsequent expansions brought a massive Pacific Theater wing and in 2013, the U.S. Freedom Pavilion: The Boeing Center, which houses Boeing B-17E Flying Fortress and North American B-25J Mitchell bombers and other prominent aircraft from the war.
 Visitors can also experience World War II through a Tom Hanks-narrated 4-D film titled Beyond All Boundaries.
 The theater seats literally shake when tanks emerge from the forest and begin firing shells on screen.
 In addition, there is an interactive submarine simulation based on the final mission of the U.S.S.
 Tang.
 The museum is located in New Orleans because of the facility’s initial focus on D-Day and the role of New Orleans-based boat builders Higgins Industries during the invasion.
 Andrew Higgins’ shallow hull, flat-bottom boats (originally designed to move men and equipment through Louisiana swamps for the logging and oil industries) were ideal for the 1944 landing at Normandy.
 American military officials—most notably Gen. Dwight D. Eisenhower—credited the Higgins boats as a primary reason for D-Day’s success.